Did You Know?

 measures 7 ft × 10 ft (2.1 m × 3.0 m). and depicts two figures, one swimming underwater and one clothed male figure looking down at the swimmer.

-- Qatar purchased Cézanne’s "The Card Players" for more than $250 million, it's highest price ever for a work of art.
+- Qatar purchased Cézanne’s "The Card Players" for more than $250 million, it's highest price ever for

 - Jeff Koons has become the most expensive work by a living American artist ever to sell at auction, his "Rabbit," a stainless steel figure measuring just